golubitsky/blog/_posts/2022-11-21-Practice-Log-12.md

     - LH=chords, RH=walking
     - LH=walking, RH=chords
       - walking in the bass starting on different chord tones leads to _very_ different sound from walking in the right hand
+  - a final consideration: a middle voice — a third voice — between the LH and RH — the future.

 My other observation: songs like _You Must Believe In Spring_ ([performed by Bill Evans](https://www.youtube.com/watch?v=FTlKzkdtW9I)) — hopelessly complex in the past — become visible on the horizon.
 And clearly audible while practicing.
 And that is worth celebration and thanks.